Snowflake math naturally includes geometry, symmetry, patterns, angles, basic shapes, and fractals.

 Bridges in Mathematics: Snowflake Symmetry – This site offers a video link that helps make learning about symmetry more interesting with Lego bricks, and information about different types of symmetry: rotational symmetry and reflection symmetry.
 Plus it offers a few links for learning more about symmetry online and how to make snowflakes from paper.

 Here is another fractal that is not the Koch Snowflake.
+There is an option to check the “Way Back Machine”, click on that to get to the original activity.

 Snowflake Science – How snowflakes form, why they form the way they do, and science experiment suggestions.